 By Adela Suliman

-Many tech companies and internet service providers say they support federal legislation to protect data privacy and giving users more control and transparency over how their data is used.
-(Reporting by Adela Suliman @Adela_Suliman; editing by Lyndsay Griffiths.
+(Reporting by Adela Suliman @Adela_Suliman; editing by Ros Russell.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, climate change, women's and LGBT+ rights, human trafficking and property rights.
 Visit http://news.trust.org for more stories.)